slyon/ubuntu-maintainers-handbook/Concepts.md

 #### Universe

-Software from this repository is entirely unsupported by the Ubuntu team.
+Software from this repository is mostly unsupported by the Ubuntu Server team.
-Software in universe will not receive any review or updates from the Ubuntu security team.
+Software in Universe may be reviewed or get updates from the Server team if the Universe package is directly related to a Server Package in Main.

 #### Multiverse